Leoprogramming/Leoprogramming/README.md

 ✓Highly Motivated
 ✓Always Willing to Improve

-Previous skills include Project/Operations Management 💼⠀& Teaching 📚.
+Previous skills include Project Management/Operations 💼⠀& Teaching 📚.

 <!--
 **Leoprogramming/Leoprogramming** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.